 Is God finished with the Jewish people?

-Adherents to this view place much emphasis on the ever-expanding “inclusiveness” of God’s salvation plan as it culminated in the Gospel being preached to all nations.
+Adherents to the Fulfillment Theology view place much emphasis on the ever-expanding “inclusiveness” of God’s salvation plan as it culminated in the Gospel being preached to all nations.

-Now the universal nature of God’s intended family is such an elemental truth of Scripture, no Christian can rightly contest it.
+The universal nature of God’s intended family is such an elemental truth of Scripture, that no Christian can rightly contest it.
 Yet some are presenting this as if it were a deep new revelation in the Bible.
-But when God first called Abraham into redemptive service, He was not exactly ‘hiding the ball’ when he stated quite clearly that His ultimate purpose was to “bless all the families of the earth.”
-(Genesis 12:3)
+But when God first called Abraham into redemptive service, He was not exactly “hiding the ball” when he stated quite clearly that His ultimate purpose was to “bless all the families of the earth” (Genesis 12:3).

 Covenant Theology – The Story of Salvation